 If selected, full details of your work, including an image, short synopsis, short biography and website link will be included in our website.
 It will also be included in summary form in any printed media we produce.

-If your film is selected, you will receive an invitation to attend the Festival and to participate in a screening Q&A. We are usually able to offer a very limited amount of paid-for accommodation for visiting artists, which is granted on a first-come, first-served basis.
+If your film is selected, you will receive an invitation to attend the Festival and to participate in a screening Q&A. We are usually able to offer paid-for accommodation for visiting artists, which is granted on a first-come, first-served basis.
 We are not usually able to help with travel or per diem expenses, though we are happy to issue formal invitation letters to assist in your own fundraising for travel expenses.

 All necessary permissions, releases and clearances will have been obtained by the submitting individual in advance for participation in the Festival.
 The submitting individual bears full legal responsibility for ensuring permissions have been granted for the use of any and all copyrighted material in the submitted works for the purpose of the Festival screening.

 Where the work has an existing distribution partner, sales agent or other third party with a legal or financial interest in the work, the submitting individual will have gained permission for inclusion in this Festival on the basis of these terms and conditions prior to submission.

 The person submitting the form must possess the right to accept these terms and conditions.

 The information you submit will not be shared with any third party beyond the immediate staff and selection/jury panel of Alchemy Film and Moving Image Festival.
 We will never share your personal data with anyone else.

 Any still images, text descriptions, artist biographies and website addresses you submit may be used freely by Alchemy Film and Moving Image Festival in the promotional materials of the Festival.

 If accepted, up to 20 seconds of your submitted film may be used within a video trailer for the Festival, fully credited.